wedersonsilva/MiniBot/README.md

 # MiniBOT

-MiniBOT is a small robot (10 cm x 10 cm) created to battle in a mini autonomous sumô fight!
-However, nowadays it's also used for other purposes.
+MiniBOT is a small robot (10 cm x 10 cm) originally created to battle in a mini autonomous sumô fight!
+However, nowadays it's used for other purposes also.

 ## Sumo Battle